pydoclint

 3. --style

 Which style of docstring is your code base using.
-Right now there are two available choices: numpy and google.
+Right now there are three available choices: numpy, google, and sphinx.
 The default value is numpy.

 pydoclint --style=google <FILE_OR_FOLDER>